You can catch big bass in the cold of winter if you are prepared.

 As November brought us cooler weather, it sent many to the woods in pursuit of Joe Buck or they hit the duck blinds with their trusted retriever Ol’ Yeller.

 Avid anglers know this also signals the start of some of the best winter bass fishing on area lakes.

 Here are some helpful tips for a great day on the lake.

 Despite the difficult weather conditions, anglers can still manage to spend quality time on the water through the winter days of the year, catching fish on a variety of lures.

 “Bright sunny days can raise water temps by as much as five degrees in just a couple of hours, which triggers feeding binges.”

-First, dress for the conditions and always wear your PFD.
+First, when winter bass fishing, anglers should dress for the conditions and always wear PFD.
 Secondly, emphasizing a slow approach for just about every presentation is still an understatement; when you think you are fishing slow, slow down.

 Let’s set the stage: in November, water temperatures begin to drop and should continue to drop through mid-February with some area lakes dropping to the mid- to upper-thirties over the winter.